ashleyn07/countries/README.md

 # API for countries to practice using API's.
 - first time using API

-## Get and store the number of countries that have a letter "Y" in the name.
+### Get and store the number of countries on each continent.
 - add url
 - make sure status code is 200 (try/except)
 - stored as dictionary